7'scarlet: Development and release

 7'scarlet was developed by Otomate and Toybox Inc., and was directed and written by Deadly Premonition producer Tomio Kanazawa, with character designs by Chinatsu Kurahana, and music by Yuki Sugiura.
 The opening theme, "World's End Syndrome", was performed by Kaori Oda and composed by Myu; the ending themes "Me no Mae no Hohoemi", "Koboresou na Tsuki" and "Itoshisa o Daita Hana" were performed by Mao, Oda, and Haruka Shimotsuki, respectively; and the insert song "Lovesick" was performed by A-TO and Auk Zero.

 The town of Okunezato was based on the real-life town Karuizawa; Kanazawa had wanted to set a game in the actual Karuizawa, but was asked to make it a fictitious place, so he took artistic liberties with the location and changed it to a crescent-shaped town surrounded by forests and rivers; some specific areas remained largely unchanged, such as Okunezato's main street, based on the Old Karuizawa Ginza Avenue.

 The game was announced along with several other Otomate games at their Otomate Party event in 2015.
 It was released for the PlayStation Vita by Idea Factory in Japan on July 21, 2016, and by Aksys Games in North America and Europe on May 25, 2018.
 Along with Psychedelica of the Black Butterfly and Psychedelica of the Ashen Hawk, it is part of Aksys Games' "Summer of Mystery" campaign; players who purchase all three can get a set of enamel pins.
 The North American physical release of 7'scarlet includes a set of character cards, and the Japanese deluxe edition of the game includes postcards, pin badges, a towel, and two audio dramas.
 The game's original soundtrack album was released by Muzzle Duzzle Musik Allerlei on November 25, 2016.

+7'scarlet was released for the Nintendo Switch by Aksys Games on May 15, 2025.